 Repeated lateness will be followed up via contact with the family.
-As soon as practicable after the roll is taken and reported absences are finalised, an SMS notification will go out to parents of children who are absent at the time the roll is taken, to notify them that their child is absent without reason.
+After the roll is taken and reported absences are finalised, an SMS notification will go out to parents of children who are absent at the time the roll is taken, to notify them that their child is absent without reason.

 Late arrival is highly discouraged.

 If a child is not in class by the time the roll is marked first thing in the morning, an SMS will be sent home to the parents, as advised by The Department of Education and Training, unless the parent has notified the school by either phone or email.

 Lateness disrupts the teaching and learning of the rest of the grade and the late child may also miss a vital part of their learning.
 It also does not enable your child for social interaction before school before their learning begins.
 Mornings are when a child learns best and every minute counts.

 Should a late arrival be unavoidable, you must come through the office.
 When a child arrives after 9, they need to be seen at the front office to collect a Late Pass, however a text message will still be sent home if a parent is not present or an explanation by a parent has not been received.

 If a parent is present, a Late Arrival note is to be filled out and taken to class with the child.
 This is an official school record of time spent at school and is kept on file.

 Children are not permitted to leave school ground without permission.
 If a child is to go home early, a parent/carer is to come to the front office and sign the child out.

 The teacher on duty will escort any students who have not been collected by 3.30pm to the school office.
 The office staff will then make calls to parents/carers or emergency contacts in order to confirm pick-up arrangements.
 If parents/carers/emergency contacts are unable to be contacted by 3.45pm, students will be placed in the Out Of School Hours program and families will be invoiced accordingly by Camp Australia.